-In addition, it is found that the PeV anisotropy is a good approach by which to constrain the halo thickness and also the solar offset, owing to the limited contribution of the nearby source in this energy range.
-It is known that the dipole anisotropy estimation is proportional to $\rm D_{xx}$ \citep{2012PhRvL.108u1102E}, the ratio of the parameterized diffusion coefficient and halo thickness, i.e., $\rm D_{xx}/Z_{H}$, is fixed by the observation of the ratio of $\rm B/C$; therefore, the thickness of halo dominates the anisotropy.
-Specifically, the anisotropy is proportional to $\rm D_{xx}$, and, in addition, to $\rm Z_{H}$ and the solar offset.
-On account of the little effect of the OH region, the IH region has an effect on the anisotropy.
-To obtain the dipole anisotropy structure, the thickness of the halo increases linearly with the solar offset as shown as in Fig.~\ref{fig:inner}.
-The three shaded regions are the goodness of model data fitted within $\rm1~\sigma, 2~\sigma$, and $\rm3~\sigma$.
-If $\rm Z_{IH}$ is larger than 1.45 kpc, corresponding to the solar offset of 19~pc, the difference between the model-calculated and observed CR anisotropy measurements would be larger than $\rm 3~\sigma$.
-This figure also shows the values of halo thickness with the solar displacement measured with matter- and star-borne methods in Fig. \ref{fig:solar}, under the relationship of halo thickness and solar offset estimated by PeV CR anisotropy.
+Owing to the limited contribution of the nearby source in the region III, the PeV anisotropy is a good approach to constrain both the halo thickness and the solar offset.
+As is known, the dipole anisotropy estimation is proportional to $\rm D_{xx}$ \citep{2012PhRvL.108u1102E}, while the ratio of the parameterized diffusion coefficient to the halo thickness, i.e., $\rm D_{xx}/Z_{\rm H}$($Z_{H}=Z_{\rm IH}+Z_{\rm OH}$), can be fixed by observing of the $\rm B/C$ ratio.
+Therefore, the thickness of the halo also affects the amplitudes of the anisotropy.
+That is to say, CR anisotropy is not only related to the diffusion coefficient $\rm D_{xx}$ but also to the thickness of the halo and the distance of the {Sun } deviating from the galactic disk.
+As previously mentioned, we have found through detailed analysis that only the inner halo has a significant impact on anisotropy.
+To~reproduce reversal structures of the dipole anisotropy, the thickness of the halo is required to increase linearly with the solar offset, as shown as in the left of Figure~\ref{fig:inner}.
+This figure also shows the values of halo thickness with the solar displacement measured with matter- and star-borne methods in Figure \ref{fig:solar}, under the relationship of halo thickness and solar offset estimated with PeV CR anisotropy.